If you don’t fast for any of the days of Ramadan, you’ll be required to pay a charitable form of compensation.

 When someone cannot fast in Ramadan and can’t make up the lost days afterwards (for example, due to ill health or pregnancy), then they should pay for someone else to be fed.
 This is known as Fidyah.

 The present rate is R10 for each day that is missed (this should provide one person with two meals or two people with one meal.
 If someone misses all the fasts of Ramadan, they would need to pay R300.

 Kaffarah is the compensation that you should pay if you deliberately miss or break a fast in the month of Ramadan without a valid reason.

 What is the required payment?

-To atone for the missed/intentionally broken fast, a person must fast continuously for 60 days.
-If they are unable to do that, then they have to feed 60 poor people at a rate of R5 per person (the cost of an average meal in the SA).
-This amounts to R300 Kaffarah for each missed/intentionally broken fast.
+To atone for the intentionally broken fast, a person must fast continuously for 60 days.
+If they are unable to do that, then they have to feed 60 poor people for each intentionally broken fast.